cdomet-d/irc/bot/libs/curl/docs/cmdline-opts/trace-time.md

 # `--trace-time`

-Prepend a time stamp to each trace or verbose line that curl displays.
+Prepends a time stamp to each trace or verbose line that curl displays.